Essomia/elementis/README.md

     ```bash
     npm install
+    npm run install:vendors
     ```

+    Note: All front-end libraries should be required in this `./src/vendors/package.json` file.

 3. All done ?
 Now, you can make your modification or add your awesome idea :)